-Since a finite amount of oil exists in a reservoir, injection of polymer solutions will eventually reach a point where the value of the produced oil becomes less than the costs associated with polymer injection.
+Because a finite amount of oil exists in a reservoir, injection of polymer solutions will eventually reach a point where the value of the produced oil becomes less than the costs associated with polymer injection.
 Does this reality favor use of low polymer viscosities and concentrations?
 To address this question, a simple benefit analysis was performed that focused on oil price and polymer viscosity/concentration.
-To determine oil recovery versus volume of polymer solution injected, fractional flow calculations were performed assuming the conditions indicated at the top of Fig. 7.
-(The reservoir was assumed to be at $S{wi}=0.3$ at the start of polymer injection.
+To determine oil recovery vs. volume of polymer solution injected, fractional-flow calculations were performed assuming the conditions indicated at the top of Fig. 8.
+(The reservoir was assumed to be at $S{wi} = 0.3$ at the start of polymer injection.
 Polymer retention and inaccessible PV were assumed to be zero.)
 For any given volume of polymer solution injected, the "benefit" was calculated as the value of the oil produced up to that time minus the cost of the polymer injected.
-Oil prices between \$20/bbl and \$100/bbl were considered, and polymer cost was fixed at \$1.50/lb (\$3.30/kg).
-The relation between polymer concentration and viscosity was taken from the higher-salinity case in Fig. 6.
-Of course, detailed economic analyses will normally consider many factors when planning a polymer flood, including oil price, polymer costs, labor, drilling and well-preparation costs, polymer-preparation facilities, water-source costs, flow lines to/from wells and instrumentation, produced fluid separation and treatment costs, surveillance costs, and other costs (Wang et al. 2008b).
-For simplicity of illustration of our point, assume these other costs can be reflected as a lower-than-actual oil price.
+Oil prices between USD 20/bbl and 100/bbl were considered, and polymer cost was fixed at USD 1.50/lbm (USD 3.30/kg).
+The relation between polymer concentration and viscosity was taken from the higher-salinity case in Fig. 7.
+Of course, detailed economic analyses will normally consider many factors when planning a polymer flood, including oil price, polymer costs, labor, drilling and well-preparation costs, polymer-preparation facilities, watersource costs, flow lines to/from wells and instrumentation, produced-fluid separation and treatment costs, surveillance costs, and other costs (Wang et al. 2008b).
+For simplicity of illustration of our point, assume these other costs can be reflected as a lowerthan-actual oil price.

-Figure 7-Benefit versus polymer viscosity: 1 homogeneous layer, 2.52%-TDS brine.
+Fig. 8-Benefit vs. PV injected: one homogeneous layer, 2.52%-TDS brine, USD 40/bbl oil.